IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### 1:52.4.1.7 DiagnosticReport Referenced Resources

 IMR uses FHIR DiagnosticReport resource as the top level resource to capture a multimedia report.
-Furthermore, DiagosticReport resource incorporates other resources to form a complete report.
+Furthermore, DiagnosticReport resource incorporates other resources to form a complete report.

 There are three categories of resources: